Exclusion from a Course or Subject Policy

 The student will be notified of AC’s intention to cancel their candidature through an ‘Exclusion Letter’.
 This will include a ‘Notice of Intent to Report’ if they are an international student.

-Upon receipt of this notification students have 20 working days to access the College’s grievance resolution procedures and in writing ‘show cause’ why they should not be excluded from the course and have their candidature cancelled.
-Appeals are referred to the Higher Education Student Affairs Committee (HESAC) or Vocational Education and Training Student Affairs Committee (VETSAC) for hearing and determination.
+Upon receipt of this notification students have 20 working days (or 28 days for students approved to defer payment of tuition fees through FEE-HELP or VET Student Loans program) to access AC’s grievance resolution procedures and in writing ‘show cause’ why they should not be excluded from the course and have their candidature cancelled.
+Appeals are referred to the Student Affairs Committee (SAC) for hearing and determination.
+A student may access the Complaint and Grievance Resolution Policy and follow the procedure.
 A student may appeal on the following grounds:

 - failure to record or calculate a student's marks accurately;